ProxiBlue/magento2-regenerate_url_rewrites/README.md

 ## INFO
 When you regenerate URL rewrites of some category then you regenerate URL rewrites of all products from this category AND URL rewrites of all subcategories (all levels - Magento use recursive logic) AND all products from this subcategories.
 This is the built-in Magento logic.
 So, take into account that regenerating of URL rewrites of any category (specially from top level) is a "heavy" process.

+You can use "--fast-category-build" to not build the products.
+This is handy if none of the category URLs had actually changed and you simply want o ensure they are in rewrite table.

 ## HOW TO USE DEBUG INFORMATION:
 If you see in the console log a message(-s) like this:
 >`URL key for specified store already exists.
 Product ID: 1680.
 Request path: modelautos/schaal/revell-honda-nsx-1990-grijs-1-18.html`